 In 1956, when it became obvious that the college could expand no further on its Franklin Street campus, the trustees purchased the 165-acre Knollcrest Estate on the edge of the city.
 The new campus was planned as a unit before the first buildings, the seminary complex, were completed in 1960.
 Two years later the college constructed four residence halls and a dining hall, thus beginning what was to be the decade of the divided campus.
 In the same year the first section of the library combined with Heritage Hall and a classroom wing, Hiemenga Hall, were opened.
-Other buildings followed: the Physical Education Building in 1965, the Fine Arts Center and four more residence halls in 1966, a new student Commons in 1967, and a Science Building and two more residence halls in 1968.
+Other buildings followed: the Physical Education

+Building in 1965, the Fine Arts Center and four more residence halls in 1966, a new student Commons in 1967, and a Science Building and two more residence halls in 1968.
 In 1970 the Library was expanded and two additional residence halls were opened.
-Since then, the William Spoelhof College Center, the Bergsma Natatorium, the Knollcrest East apartment complex, and the recent additions to the Commons and the Science Building have been completed, thereby providing for the potential of 4,000 students with over half living on campus.
-The Johanna Timmer residence hall was opened in 1981 and the H. H. Meeter Center for Calvin Studies in 1982.
+Since then, the William Spoelhof College Center, the Bergsma Natatorium, the Knollcrest East apartment complex, Johanna Timmer and Kalsbeek-Huizenga residence halls, and additions to the Commons and the Science Building have been completed, thereby providing for the potential of 4,500 students, with over half living on campus.
+The chapel was completed in 1989.